Bruce Wayne (1989 film series character)

-Bruce Wayne, better known by his vigilante superhero alias Batman, is a fictional character who appears as the main protagonist in Tim Burton's Batman and Batman Returns, which are part of the Batman film series (1989–1997), and later in the DC Extended Universe (DCEU) film The Flash.
-He is based on the DC Comics character of the same name and was originally portrayed by Michael Keaton.
+Bruce Wayne, better known by his vigilante superhero alias Batman, is a fictional character who is featured as the main protagonist in Warner Bros.' initial Batman film series (1989–1997), and later as a supporting character in the DC Extended Universe (DCEU) film The Flash (2023).
+Based on the DC Comics character of the same name, he was portrayed by Michael Keaton in Tim Burton's Batman (1989) and Batman Returns (1992), before being recast with Val Kilmer and George Clooney in Joel Schumacher's Batman Forever (1995) and Batman & Robin (1997) respectively.
+Both Keaton and Clooney reprised their roles in The Flash, which retroactively incorporates versions of them into two alternate timelines of the DCEU's continuity.
+Keaton's portrayal of the character was critically acclaimed and influenced subsequent interpretations.

-This version of the character was critically acclaimed, and an influence on later interpretations.
-Keaton is set to reprise the role in the DCEU film The Flash (2023), which retroactively incorporates him into DCEU continuity.
-He was also expected to reprise the role in Batgirl before the film's cancellation.

-The character was recast with Val Kilmer and George Clooney in Joel Schumacher's Batman Forever (1995) and Batman & Robin (1997) respectively.
-Keaton's likeness as his version of the character made a reappearance in the limited comic series Batman '89 (2021-22), which narratively continued from the events of Batman Returns while disregarding the events of Shumacher's films.